 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”.....Margaret Mead

-The Overland Park Coalition Against Drug Crime mission is to promote a safe, drug free environment for the residents of Overland Park.
-We are a volunteer community organization working to improve the livability of the Overland Park Neighborhood.
+The Overland Park Coalition is a community building organization dedicated to improving the quality of life for the residents of Overland Park.
 We have partnered with County agencies and area businesses to improve our neighborhood.
 The Coalition is proud of the progress made over the past twelve years and is looking forward to continued progress in the future.
 We invite all residents of Overland Park to join us in the many programs, events, and activities to improve our community.

 Working Together for a Better Community!